-Besides the Financial Aid Office website (see https://financialaid.byu.edu), other sources also exist.
+Besides the Financial Aid Office website

+(see https://financialaid.byu.edu), Graduate Studies offers some scholarships.
+The Department of Public Health also offers periodic scholarships.

 How many hours can I work as a student?
 As a BYU graduate student, you have 2 work options: